 Throughout his career, Mr. McInturf's ensembles have been recognized for their musical accomplishment.
 He has performed throughout the United States and recordings of his performances have been broadcast on National Public Radio.
 In 1991, conducting the J. J. Pearce High School Band, he performed an acclaimed concert at the Mid-West Clinic, with trombone soloist Christian Lindberg.
 He has performed at the Texas Music Educators Association Convention and at the Southwest Regional Convention of the College Band Directors National Association with the SHSU Wind Ensemble.

 An advocate of new music, Mr. McInturf has continued to commission new works for wind ensemble.
-He is a member of the Board of Directors of the World-Wide Concurrent Premiers and Commissioning Fund, Inc., a non-profit corporation that works internationally to form consortiums to commission significant new works from contemporary composers.
+He is a member of the Board of Directors of the World-Wide Concurrent Premieres Commissioning Fund, Inc., a non-profit corporation that works internationally to form consortiums to commission significant new works from contemporary composers.
 He is a Past President of the Texas Bandmasters Association and is a region officer in the Texas Music Educators Association.
 He is active in the College Band Directors National Association, the World Association of Symphonic Bands and Ensemble and the College Music Society.

 Director of Percussion Studies

 Assistant Professor of Music